Factor Graph-Based Planning as Inference for Autonomous Vehicle Racing

 On the other hand, \ac{PAI} emerges as an alternative approach, providing fast solutions to planning problems~\cite{Toussaint09, MukadamDYDB18}, thereby indicating its potential utility in the field of autonomous racing.
 A recent work by Bazzana et al.\cite{Bazzana22} also proposes a factor graph-based \ac{MPC} for navigation.
 While our algorithm shares similarities with~\cite{Bazzana22} in formulating the planning problem as factor graph-based \ac{MPC}, there are two key distinctions.
-Firstly, we address the more complex problem of autonomous racing, which also includes incorporating curvature minimization alongside navigation.
+Firstly, we address the more complex problem of autonomous racing, including the incorporation of curvature minimization alongside navigation.
 Secondly, we employ least square optimization for \ac{MAP} estimation, ensuring faster computation, a crucial factor in the context of autonomous racing.

-While the fundamental idea of our proposed planning algorithm is also to use a receding horizon controller to maximize the progress of the racecar within the horizon as a performance measure similar to~\cite{Liniger15}, we represent optimizing objectives as a joint distribution over coupled random variables on the factor graph.
+While the fundamental idea of our proposed planning algorithm is also to maximize the progress of the racecar within the horizon as a performance measure similar to~\cite{Liniger15}, we represent optimizing objectives as a joint distribution over coupled random variables on the factor graph.
 Unlike traditional approaches that separately minimize path curvature at the global level, our approach eliminates the distinction between global and local planning.
 The factor responsible for optimizing minimum curvature is integrated along with other local planning factor nodes on the factor graph.
 Other existing works also consider global planning and local planning as a unified framework~\cite{OKelly20, Kloeser20}.
 However, these approaches do not incorporate cumulative curvature minimization in their optimizing criteria.